mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

 #### <a id="a_ct">Create a transaction (online computer)</a>

+*The following decribes the old, manual way of transacting with MMGen Wallet.
+Instead, you should consider setting up [transaction autosigning][ax] on your offline machine, which will greatly simplify the transacting process.
+For optimal user experience, the offline signing device should be a Raspberry Pi or other single-board computer for which LED signaling support is provided.*

+*The [**Autosigning**][ax] wiki page outlines the differences between the manual and autosigning methods of transacting.*

 Now that you have some coins under MMGen Wallet’s control, you’re ready to create a transaction.
 Note that transactions are harmless until they’re signed and broadcast to the network, so feel free to experiment and create transactions